Terralego/cookiecutter-terra-back/README.md

 ## Create back project

 - create on gitlab your project
-- then locally (replace with your valures)
+- then locally (replace with your values)

     ```sh
     cd ~/.cookiecutters/cookiecutter-terra-back \